pabrojast/ckanext-schemingdcat/README.md

     <a href="#installation">Installation</a> •
     <a href="#configuration">Configuration</a> •
     <a href="#schemas">Schemas</a> •
+    <a href="#harvesters">Harvesters</a> •
     <a href="#running-the-tests">Running the Tests</a>
 </p>

 ## Overview
-This CKAN extension provides functions and templates specifically designed to extend `ckanext-scheming` and includes DCAT enhancements to adapt CKAN Schema to [GeoDCAT-AP](./ckanext/scheming_dcat/schemas/geodcatap/geodcatap_dataset.yaml).
+This CKAN extension provides functions and templates specifically designed to extend `ckanext-scheming` and includes DCAT and Harvest enhancements to adapt CKAN Schema to [GeoDCAT-AP](./ckanext/scheming_dcat/schemas/geodcatap/geodcatap_dataset.yaml).

 > [!WARNING]
 > Requires [mjanez/ckanext-dcat](https://github.com/mjanez/ckanext-dcat), [ckan/ckanext-scheming](https://github.com/ckan/ckanext-scheming) and [ckan/ckanext-spatial](https://github.com/ckan/ckanext-spatial) to work properly.